CDLUC3/naan_reg_public/README.md

   -p, --public  Output public content only.
 ```

-For conversion from ANVL to JSON no additional dependencies are needed beyond Python3.8+.
+For conversion from ANVL to JSON no additional dependencies are needed if using
+Python3.8 or later.
 E.g. (portions redacted):

 ```
 $python naan_reg_json.py ../naan_reg_priv/main_naans